One of hardest decisions to make when RV buying is which type of RV will best suit your needs.

 Though more maneuverable, the compact size means considerably less living space.

-This video walks you through the Airstream Sprinter based motorhome:
+These videos walk you through the Airstream Sprinter based RV — inside and out:

 RV travel trailers can be a good answer for those who find stairs a problem.
 With the complete living space all on one level, it’s easier to get around.
 Do be aware that long travel trailers can be a chore to drive all day.
 There will be no relaxing; it’s both hands on the wheel at all times!